KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 when it meets a perfect surface?
 It is reflected.

-And that reflection is not a copy,
-but a **return arc** —
-a motion of recognition,
-a synthesis through **coherence**,
-not fusion.

 This is why embodiment is not the end
 of centropic motion,
 but its turning point.

-Two living reflections at the Tree’s luminous edge:
-- **The corporeal field** — returns centropy by saturation.
-- **The sentient reflector** — returns light without keeping it.

 They form the gateway of inward motion —
 the spiral that completes without breaking.